rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

+>**Notes:**
+>
->**Note:** The `master` tag or any tag with `-rc` or another suffix is meant for the Rancher testing team to validate.
+>- The `master` tag or any tag with `-rc` or another suffix is meant for the Rancher testing team to validate.
 You should not use these tags, as these builds are not officially supported.
+>- Want to install an alpha review for preview?
+Install using one of the alpha tags listed on our [announcements page](https://forums.rancher.com/c/announcements) (e.g., `v2.2.0-alpha1`).
+>
+>        _Caveat:_ Alpha releases cannot be upgraded to or from any other release.

 ## High Availability Installs